William Nyuon Bany

-William Nyuon Bany Machar (1930 – 13 January 1996) was a Southern Sudanese politician who was also one of the founders of the Sudan People's Liberation Army (SPLA).
-He was appointed third in command after John Garang and Kerubino Kuanyin Bol.
-While he worked as a commander of the SPLA he lived in Itang, a small Ethiopian town in the Gambela Region.
+William Nyuon Bany (d.
+13 January 1996) was a South Sudanese soldier and politician.
+He was one of the founding members of the Sudan People's Liberation Army (SPLA) during the Second Sudanese Civil War.
+He was appointed third-in-command after John Garang and Kerubino Kuanyin Bol.
+In September 1992 he defected from the SPLA to join another faction under Riek Machar, but he rejoined the SPLA before he was assassinated on 13 January 1996.
+Today he is remembered as a hero by many South Sudanese people, as well as the president, Salva Kiir.

 Early life

-Bany was a Nuer from Greater Fangak, South Sudan.
+William Nyuon Bany was a Nuer man who was also related to the Dinka people.
 He spoke Nuer, Arabic, Amharic, and some English.

-Army life
+Military career

 When war broke out in a southern town of Bor, Bany served as a major in the Sudanese army in Ayot.
 He served as a commander in Sudan for a long time before he started a rebellion in 1983.

 Bany and Kerubino Kwanyin Bol were founding members of SPLA, before John Garang joined them.
 Bany was appointed the 3rd high-ranking Commander after Bol.
 Commander Salva Kiir was the 4th.
-Bany was also the Chief of Staff, a position later occupied by Commander Paul Malong Awan.
+Bany was also the Chief of Staff.

+While he worked as a commander of the SPLA he lived in Itang, a small Ethiopian town in the Gambela Region.

 SPLA dissent

-In August 1991 there was a split between the SPLM/A-Torit faction, and SPLA-Nasir, led by Lam Akol Ajawin.
+In August 1991 there was a split between the SPLM/A-Torit faction and SPLA-Nasir, with SPLA-Nasir led by Lam Akol Ajawin.
 SPLA-Nasir accused Garang of ruling by force, in a "dictatorial reign of terror"; but ethnic rivalry seemed to have a part, with the Nasir faction mainly composed of Nuer, and Garang's supporters mainly Dinka people.
 Months of fighting between the two factions left thousands dead in early 1992.
 The SPLA-Nasir also raised the idea of an independent south (whereas Garang wanted unity).

-On 10 May 1992 Bany was met by the Independent National Electoral Commission (INEC) Chairman under Nigerian President Ibrahim Babangida in Abuja, to discuss the need for unifying the two delegations.
-An agreement was signed the following day, known as the Abuja II Peace agreement.
+On 10 May 1992 Bany was met by the Nigerian Independent National Electoral Commission (INEC) Chairman under Nigerian President Ibrahim Babangida in Abuja, to discuss the need for unifying the two delegations.
+An agreement was signed the following day, known as the "Abuja II Peace agreement".